eneisen-ibm/copilot-workshop-labs/lab_1/solution/README.md

 # Lab: Glucose Monitoring System

 ## Overview
-This program simulates a glucose monitoring device that generates synthetic glucose data in real-time and provides comprehensive analysis including statistics, visualizations, and alarm monitoring.
+This program simulates a glucose monitoring device that generates synthetic glucose data in real-time and provides comprehensive analysis including statistics and visualizations.

 ## Features